 Difference Between Black, White and Blue Smoke Coming from Your Kubota Lawn Mower

-Black Smoke: This is often caused from your Kubota mower running rich, burning a higher concentration of required fuel than air.
+Black Smoke: This is often caused by your Kubota mower running rich, burning a higher concentration of required fuel than air.
 Check for a plugged air filter preventing air to get to your engine.
-If this is not your problem, look for other air flow restrictions including a stuck choke.
+If this is not your problem, look for other airflow restrictions including a stuck choke.

 Still Experiencing Problems with your Kubota Lawn Mower?